English Literature MA

 • Advanced research methods and tools

-• Cutting edge critical theory
+• Cutting-edge critical theory

 • The relationship between literature and the environment

-You will be able to:
+You should be able to:

 • Rapidly familiarise yourself with diverse knowledge domains

-• communicate research findings effectively to a range of different audiences;
+• Communicate research findings effectively to a range of different audiences

 • Thrive in transdisciplinary work environments, both individually and as part of a team